 Global Experiences in Criminal Justice

-Each year, Comparative Issues in Criminal Justice courses combine in-class instruction and global immersion trips to provide UB students with the opportunity to learn, explore, and experience current issues in criminology, criminal justice, and victims services around the world.
+Each year, Comparative Issues in Criminal Justice courses combine in-class instruction and global immersion trips to provide UBalt students with the opportunity to learn, explore, and experience current issues in criminology, criminal justice, and victims services around the world.
 Studying abroad can be a life-changing experience, and may inspire you toward a new career path while experiencing a new culture, language and history.

 Krakow, Poland, Summer 2020

 - Course: CRJU404/CRJU703 Comparative Issues in Criminal Justice

 - Open to undergraduate and graduate students

 - Meets the undergraduate graduation requirement for Global Awareness and Diverse Perspectives